Joseph Echteler: Marriages and children

-Echteler, a Catholic was married three times.
-His first wife Dorathea, a Catholic (née Seybold born in Munich 28 November 1858) bore him three girls.
-Their fourth child, a long-awaited boy, was born dead late 1889 in Munich.
+Echteler, born a Catholic was married three times.
+His first wife Dorathea, a Catholic (née Seybold born in Munich 28 November 1858) bore him three daughters.
+Joseph, Dora and Marie traveled from Munich to NYC 1884, then moved to Hoboken NJ 1885-1887, where Olga was born.
+They returned to Munich autumn 1887 where Ida was born.
+Their fourth child, a long-awaited boy, was born dead (stillborn) late 1889 in Munich.
 Joseph's grief consumed him, losing his only born son.
 Joseph on 2 February 1890, sent Dora and their daughters Marie (born in Munich September 1878), Olga (born in Hoboken, New Jersey, USA August 1886) and Eda (born in Munich, July 1888) to America, with their understanding Joseph's design won the honor of him sculpting Grant's Tomb in NYC.
 Joseph never joined them, but sent his family under a pretext, then annulled his first Catholic marriage and married a divorced Protestant.
 His second wife was Elisabeth Fuchs (née Geret); they married 24 April 1890 and divorced 27 September 1904.
 Echteler married Anna Kramer a Protestant (née Nikolai, a widow) 18 November 1905.